Jama Aden

-Jama Mohamed Aden (born August 28, 1962) is a Somali former middle-distance runner and coach who ran for Fairleigh Dickinson University as well as representing Somalia throughout the 1980s.
-He would go on to pursue a career in coaching world-class middle-distance athletes, and has repeatedly been linked to providing illegal PED's to his athletes.
+Jama Mohamed Aden (born August 28, 1962) is a Somali former middle-distance runner and coach who ran for Fairleigh Dickinson University and represented Somalia throughout the 1980s.
+He went on to coach middle-distance athletes.
 He is the older brother of former competitive runner Ibrahim Mohamed Aden.
+He was born in Ainabo in eastern Somaliland.

 Running career

 Collegiate

-Aden was recruited with an athletic scholarship by Farleigh Dickinson University, for which he set multiple records, many of which still stand today.
+Aden was recruited with an athletic scholarship by Fairleigh Dickinson University, for which he set multiple records, many of which still stand today.
 He was especially known for having run a 3:56.82 mile as a junior undergrad.
 He was coached by Mal Whitfield, two times Olympic champion.

 International

 Aden ran for Somalia at the 1983 World Championships in Athletics and at the 1984 Summer Olympics.
 At the 1983 World Championships, he competed in both the men's 800 metres and men's 1500 metres, but did not advance to the finals in either distance.
 At the 1984 Summer Olympics, he finished in fifth place of the second heat in the men's 1500 metres, Pascal Thiebaut (FRA) won the heat and Sebastian Coe (GBR) was second.
 Aden did not advance to the finals.
 He competed in the men's 1500 metres at the 1988 Summer Olympics.